Challenges

 2

-We propose micro-level peacebuilding methods from a point of new peace architecture.
-In this creation process peace within and between persons, within society, between societies, to the mega level within the world is important period.
+We propose micro-meso-macro level peacebuilding methods from the point of new peace architecture.
+In this creation process, peace within and between persons, within society, between societies, to the mega level within the world, can be accomplished.

-We may need to propose certain new micro-changes period for example, like building micro peace among neighbours, and within neighbourhoods and cities, which means a call for a contemporary transformative approach like open spaces in the 21st century while understanding and tackling issues.
+We may need to propose new micro-changes.
+For example, like building micro peace among neighbours, and within neighbourhoods and cities.
+This means a call for a contemporary transformative approach (eg:like open spaces) in the 21st century, while understanding and tackling issues.
+Another good example, the Peace Workers Collaborative.
+It is the first meso-level peacebuilding initiative in the North Rheine-Westphalia region.

 3